dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 199. Binary Tree Right Side View.md

 * Space complexity : $O(n)$.

 At worst, our stack will contain a number of nodes close to the height of the tree.
 Because we are exploring the tree in a depth-first order, there are never two nodes from different subtrees of the same parent node on the stack at once.
 Said another way, the entire right subtree of a node will be visited before any nodes of the left subtree are pushed onto the stack.
 If this logic is applied recursively down the tree, it follows that the stack will be largest when we have reached the end of the tree's longest path (the height of the tree).
-However, because we know nothing about the tree's topography, the height of the tree may be equivalent to nn, causing the space complexity to degrade to $O(n)$.
+However, because we know nothing about the tree's topography, the height of the tree may be equivalent to $n$, causing the space complexity to degrade to $O(n)$.

 ## Approach #2 Breadth-First Search [Accepted]
 **Intuition**